Proposing a Writing-Enhanced Course

 - Describe how students will be finding, evaluating, and incorporating outside source material into their written texts (handling information is a critical part of a W.E. course; please ensure that you address each part of this question.)

-- Describe how much students’ written work will count toward the final grade (This number should be at least half the course grade.)
+- As a percentage, please describe how much of the final course grade is derived from student writing.
+(This number should be at least half the course grade.)

 A proposed writing enhanced course--including new F.S.E.M. and J.S.E.M. courses--will follow these processes for approval: